ShawnDEvans/smbmap/README.md

   -L                    List all drives on the specified host, requires ADMIN rights.
-  -r [PATH]             Recursively list dirs and files (no share\path lists the root of ALL shares), ex. 'email/backup' -A PATTERN            Define a file name pattern (regex) that auto downloads a file on a match (requires -r), not case sensitive, ex '(web|global).(asax|config)'
+  -r [PATH]             Recursively list dirs and files (no share\path lists the root of ALL shares), ex. 'email/backup' -g FILE               Output to a file in a grep friendly format, used with -r (otherwise it outputs nothing), ex -g grep_out.txt
-  -g FILE               Output to a file in a grep friendly format, used with -r (otherwise it outputs nothing), ex -g grep_out.txt
+  -A PATTERN            Define a file name pattern (regex) that auto downloads a file on a match (requires -r), not case sensitive, ex '(web|global).(asax|config)'
   --csv FILE            Output to a CSV file, ex --csv shares.csv --dir-only            List only directories, ommit files.
   --no-write-check      Skip check to see if drive grants WRITE access.
   -q                    Quiet verbose output.
 Only shows shares you have READ or WRITE on, and suppresses file listing when performing a search (-A).
   --depth DEPTH         Traverse a directory tree to a specific depth.
-Default is 5.
+Default is 1 (root node).
   --exclude SHARE [SHARE ...]
                         Exclude share(s) from searching and listing, ex. --exclude ADMIN$ C$'